Sikorsky Raider X

-The Sikorsky Raider X (stylized in all-caps as RAIDER X) is a compound helicopter concept with two coaxial rotors and a single pusher propeller, designed by the Sikorsky Aircraft division of Lockheed Martin for the United States Army Future Attack Reconnaissance Aircraft (FARA) program.
+The Sikorsky Raider X (stylized in all-caps as RAIDER X) (Sikorsky S-102) is a compound helicopter concept with two coaxial rotors and a single pusher propeller, designed by the Sikorsky Aircraft division of Lockheed Martin for the United States Army Future Attack Reconnaissance Aircraft (FARA) program.
 The Raider X concept was announced in October 2019.
 In March 2020, the Army selected the Raider X and the Bell 360 Invictus from a field of five design concept candidates.
-The Raider X and 360 Invictus concepts will be built as flying prototypes for a competition scheduled for 2023.
+The Raider X and 360 Invictus concepts were to be built as flying prototypes for a competition scheduled for 2023.
+The FARA program was canceled in 2024.

 Development

 Contracts were awarded in April 2019 to develop concept design candidates for FARA; five different teams were selected, including Sikorsky.

 Sikorsky presented the Raider X concept candidate at the annual meeting of the Association of the United States Army on October 14, 2019.
 The Raider X concept was derived from the earlier Sikorsky S-97 Raider, which had been developed for the Army's Armed Aerial Scout program; the S-97 was in turn developed from the Sikorsky X2 prototype compound coaxial helicopter.
 A larger Sikorsky–Boeing SB-1 Defiant was also developed from the X2 under the Army's Future Vertical Lift program to create a joint multi-role rotorcraft; the SB-1 was a candidate for the Future Long Range Assault Aircraft program.
 The Sikorsky compound helicopter designs all use coaxial rigid rotors and a pusher propeller, which Sikorsky has collectively named "X2 Technology".

 On March 25, 2020, the Army selected the Raider X and Bell 360 Invictus concept design candidates to proceed to an eventual flight competition; flying prototypes of each candidate design will be constructed, followed by test flights in 2022 leading up to a competitive flying demonstration no later than fall 2023.
 Sikorsky had already begun construction of its Raider X prototype by February 2020.

+The US Army canceled its next generation Future Attack Reconnaissance Aircraft (FARA) program, service officials announced on 8 February 2024, taking a potential multi-billion-dollar contract off the table and throwing the service’s long-term aviation plans into doubt.

+Raider X was powered up in April 2024, but Sikorsky has no plans for flights.